 Machon Kaplan is an internship program for undergraduate students interested in Judaism and social justice.
 Based in Washington, D.C., it provides students with a meaningful social justice internship, the opportunity to engage in academic study related to their internships, and a community of like-minded students with whom to share their experience.
-Students learn, through study and action, the interrelationship of Judaism and American ideals, as well as the interaction of the organized American Jewish community and the U.S. government.
+Students learn, through study and action, the interrelationship of Judaism and American ideals.

-Read the MK Blog for reflections on the 2013 summer.
+Read the MK Blog for updates and reflections on the MK's internships during summer 2014.

 "These Jewish Interns Campaign for Washington, Not Against It."
 (Read more of the Jewish Daily Forward article)

 "'Working here has helped me to get a better grasp on how obvious it is that Jewish values relate to everyday life,' said Wes Peskin."
 (Read more of the Washington Post article)

 "Michael Evers is the kind of college student for whom spending a summer mowing lawns or working at a summer camp just isn't enough.
 For Evers, a rising sophomore at DePaul University, meaningful Jewish experiences coupled with a deep commitment to social action translates into a summer in the nation's capital."
 (Read more of the David's Voice article)

 "Machon Kaplan participants live and breathe social justice, combining their interest in Judaism with their passion for improving the world."
 (Read more of the Texas Jewish Post article)

 Social Action Internships Three full days and one half day each week are spent in internships at the Religious Action Center of Reform Judaism or at other advocacy nonprofits across the city.
 For a list of organizations where Machon Kaplan interns have worked in the past, click here.

 Study Meet top people in their field and make connections.
 Several mornings and evenings each week are dedicated to specially designed learning opportunities.